Kaurin/lab-teleport/Readme.md

 # Teleport Lab

-Terraform/ansible/KVM powered teleport lab.
+Terraform/ansible/KVM powered Teleport lab.
 Batteries not included.

+Teleport tagline taken from [https://goteleport.com/](https://goteleport.com/)
+> The easiest and most secure way to access and protect all your infrastructure

-Broadly speaking: launch the lab virtual machines using terraform and provision them using Ansible.
+Broadly speaking: launch the Teleport lab virtual machines using terraform and provision them using Ansible.

 * 1 teleport (server) host `192.168.0.160`
 * 3 teleport SSH nodes `192.168.0.201` - `192.168.0.203`